pfdubois/BridgeBidding/source/MinorOpenings.rst

   invitational values.
 * 15 - 17 is :term:`game try` territory.
 We *might* have a game.
 More about that later.
   But note that opener must be unbalanced or they would have opened 1N.
 * 18 - 19 is almost enough for game even if responder has a minimum.
-We are anxious to show this by rebidding 2N if possible.
-We'll even bypass a major to do that.
 * 20-21 is game forcing.
 We might even be in a slam hunt.

 Minor openings often lead to the following scenario: responder bids a major,